megadrive-gg/megadrive-levels/README.md

 - More TBC.

 ### Timeouts
-To avoid spam and level abuse, the level system has an in-built timeout feature which limits exp to one message per minute.
+To avoid spam and level abuse, the level system has an in-built timeout feature which limits exp to one message per 30 seconds.

 If you're a common shitposter, this limit can increase.